Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Combinatory logic and conservation and expressibility

-\item Second suppose that $\typd{M_1}{C}$ is a variable but not $\typd{v}{A}$.
+The last $\beta$-reduction follows from the aforementioned consequence of the induction hypothesis, namely $N_0 v\transreduces{\beta}{\param} M_0$. \item Second suppose that $\typd{M_1}{C}$ is a variable but not $\typd{v}{A}$.
 Suppose in particular that $\typd{M_1}{C}$ is the variable $\typd{y}{C}$ distinct from $\typd{v}{A}$.
-By this distinctness and $B$ being regular by the hypothesis of the proposition, the following is a Cardinal term of $\mltup$ (cf. distinctness in the definition of Cardinal term of $\mltup$ in Definition~\ref{defn:typedcombo}):
+By this distinctness and $B$ being regular by the hypothesis of the theorem, the following is a Cardinal term of $\mltup$ (cf. distinctness in the definition of Cardinal term of $\mltup$ in Definition~\ref{defn:typedcombo}):

 Since $\typd{M_1}{C}$ is a variable of state type $C$ which is distinct from $\typd{v}{A}$, it follows that the first and third bound variables of $\ctC{A}{C}{B}{}{}{}$ are not free in $\typd{M_1}{C}$.
 Further $\typd{M_1}{C}$ is free for $\typd{y}{C}$ in $\lbd{v}{A}{xvy}$.
 Then we have the first step in the following, which is a $\beta$-reduction of distance~1: